AnthonyChuah/GroceryQueues/readme.md

 Unresolved issue:

-Initially, I attempted to use <vector> to hold my list of shoppers.
+Initially, I attempted to use vector library from STL to hold my list of shoppers.
 However, vector::push_back method does not interact safely with my user-defined type.
 It causes a heap memory error that crashes the program.

 If anyone knows how to fix my Shopper class for vector::push_back, please do let me know!